“This post may contain affiliate links. Please read my disclosure for more info.

 An HSA is an account that you can funnel a percentage of your paycheck into so you’ll have money for out of pocket costs.
 Just like your own emergency fund protects you against sudden car repairs or personal emergencies, having an HSA will protect your budget when you’re hit with medical expenses.

-Having a predictable, steady budget without surprises is a key to getting ahead.
+Having a predictable budget with no surprises is a key to moving past paycheck to paycheck life.

 - 7 Simple Tasks That Saved Us $4000 Last Year